Swetrix

 // Example: send heartbeats for active WebSocket connections

-const HEARTBEAT_INTERVAL = 30_000
+const HEARTBEAT_INTERVAL = 30_000;

-wss.on('connection', (ws, req) => {
+wss.on("connection", (ws, req) => {

-const ip = req.socket.remoteAddress
+const ip = req.socket.remoteAddress;

-const userAgent = req.headers['user-agent']
+const userAgent = req.headers["user-agent"];

 const interval = setInterval(() => {

-swetrix.heartbeat(ip, userAgent)
+swetrix.heartbeat(ip, userAgent);

-}, HEARTBEAT_INTERVAL)
+}, HEARTBEAT_INTERVAL);

-ws.on('close', () => clearInterval(interval))
+ws.on("close", () => clearInterval(interval));

 Feature flags